 Cons: Why I Haven’t Gone Crazy Over LuLaRoe

-Laundering requirements.
+- Laundering requirements.
+What happens if you dry LuLaRoe?
 From what I’ve heard, LuLaRoe clothing gets damaged in the dryer, so you are supposed to hang dry it.
 That’s an added step that I tend to avoid with my clothes… because inevitably everything ends up accidentally going in the dryer eventually.
 Because I hate finding a place in the house to hang clothes to dry.
 Because I love my dryer.

 - Price point.
 As boutiques go, LuLaRoe isn’t necessarily in the “expensive” tier, but neither is it cheap.
 Leggings are the cheapest at $25 and their most expensive item (a knee-length cardigan) is $70.
 Here’s the thing, I’m willing to buy some NEUTRAL color leggings or a very versatile dress because I will find LOTS of ways to mix and match them with the rest of my wardrobe, making the price-per-wear worthwhile (I do have my eye on the Amelia).
 But I would not be willing to buy patterned leggings or other pieces on repeat just because they’re “fun” when they end up taking up room in my closet and not giving me a return for my investment.
 I’m all about creating a flexible wardrobe, so only the most versatile pieces are worth the buck for me.